douglaswhitaker/douglaswhitaker.github.io/_talks/2017-10-06-attitudes.md

 collection: talks
 type: "Conference Proceedings Abstract"
 permalink: /talks/2017-10-06-attitudes
-venue: "39th annual meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education (PME-NA)"
+venue: "39th Annual Meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education (PME-NA)"
 date: 2017-10-06
 location: "Indianapolis, IN"
 ---